 The BRIC program guiding principles are supporting communities through capability- and capacity-building; encouraging and enabling innovation; promoting partnerships; enabling large projects; maintaining flexibility; and providing consistency.

-On Oct.
-7, 2022, FEMA announced an increase in program accessibility for communities for the fiscal year 2022 Building Resilient Infrastructure and Communities (BRIC) and Flood Mitigation Assistance grant program application cycle.
+FEMA announced the initial project selections for further review to receive fiscal year 2022 (FY22) Building Resilient Infrastructure and Communities (BRIC) and Flood Mitigation Assistance (FMA) grant funding.